lnformbu/aws-terraform-two-tier/README.md

-# **What is AWS 2tier Architecture?**
+# **How I Deployed a Two-Tier Architecture in AWS Using Terraform**

-AWS **Two-Tier Architecture** is a common setup for web applications in the cloud.
-It consists of two main layers:
+AWS **Two-Tier Architecture** is a widely used deployment pattern for web applications in the cloud.
+It comprises two primary components or tiers:

 ## **1. Web Server Tier (Frontend)**